Target Practice: Learning to Play John Wick Pinball

 Low priority jobs:

 - Night Watch (left eject).
-Enemies getting in the way of your shots during this mode can be troublesome as you’re encouraged to hit them twice in a row without enemies noticing.
+Enemies getting in the way of your shots during this mode can be troublesome as this mode utilizes all seven major shots.
 Try and avoid this job if possible.

 - Heist (left orbit).
-Another job dependent on enemies is where shots decrease in value as enemies reach them.
-I would rank this a little higher than Night Watch as the lit shots themselves are consistent, but still very tough.
+I would rank this a little higher than Night Watch as the lit shots themselves are consistent (center shots only), but still very tough.

 - Security Detail (left ramp).
-This job is heavily dependent on RNG and being able to know which shots are lit to score, but the scores are relatively low compared to high tier jobs.
+This job is heavily dependent on RNG and being able to know which shots are lit to score.
 Avoid.

 If you’re not playing in competition mode, then you’re unfortunately out of luck, as jobs will be randomly selected.
 Your best bet in this case is to just take advantage of the job you get with a multiball stack.
 Hitting a wide variety of shots is heavily encouraged!